Itsmexplorer18/buffer-pool/README.md

 The **Buffer Pool Manager** acts as an intermediary between memory and disk, managing a pool of frames (in-memory pages) and coordinating: ongoing

-why we need a bf manager in first place why not a mmap like ina n os what about the os mmap

 ---